apostrophecms/apostrophe-documentation/docs/getting-started/creating-your-first-project.md

     # Create a project
     apos create-project test-project
     ```
-2. With the project created, you just need to jump in, install the dependencies, and start the server.
+2. With the project created, you should install the dependencies and start the server.
 You'll also be prompted to create a password.
 Make sure you don't forget it --- you'll need it in a minute.

     ```bash
     # cd into the new project